Home :: Cheap Ways to Travel

 - Many bus companies have pass systems, like the trains - for example Greyhound or Eurolines.

 - In some countries you can hop on and hop off.
-I took the Baz Bus in South Africa and spent a month going a relatively short distance - and saw everything along the way.
+I took the Baz Bus in South Africa and spent a month going a relatively short distances - and saw everything along the way.

 - Some companies offer extreme long distance rides, especially between immigration countries - Sweden to Portugal, or Poland to France for example.

 Buses don't come without risks, however.
 In some countries, like Kenya or Tanzania, riding local buses means taking your life in your hands.
-In others, like Panama and Thailand, buses are a perfectly good alternative to other forms of public transport - but they're less safe than trains or planes.
+In others, like Panama and Thailand, buses are a perfectly good alternative to other forms of public transport - but they're still less safe than trains or planes.